numpy/numpy/doc/source/reference/c-api.iterator.rst

             elements in the buffer for which :c:func:`NpyMask_IsExposed` returns true from the corresponding element in the ARRAYMASK operand.

+        .. c:var:: NPY_ITER_OVERLAP_NOT_SAME

+            In the memory overlap checks done when ``NPY_ITER_COPY_IF_OVERLAP`` is specified, consider this array as overlapping even if it is exactly the same as another array.

+            This flag should be set on arrays that are not accessed in the iterator order.

 .. c:function:: NpyIter* NpyIter_AdvancedNew(npy_intp nop, PyArrayObject** op, npy_uint32 flags, NPY_ORDER order, NPY_CASTING casting, npy_uint32* op_flags, PyArray_Descr** op_dtypes, int oa_ndim, int** op_axes, npy_intp* itershape, npy_intp buffersize)